 With employment comes cash.
 But believe it or not, even as women were earning their own money, they weren’t allowed to decide what to do with it.
-Just 50 years ago, credit cards were given only to men and married women who could get permission from their husbands.
+Just 50 years ago, banks only gave credit cards to men and married women who could get permission from their husbands.
 Women had to have their husbands co-sign applications just to get credit cards!
 Single ladies generally couldn’t get credit cards at all.
 It wasn’t until the Equal Credit Opportunity Act of 1974 – which made it unlawful for any creditor to discriminate based on an applicant’s race, color, religion, national origin, sex, or marital status – that women could get their own credit cards.

 Marriage & the Baby Carriage

 Divorce has existed nearly as long as marriage has, and it has always been legal in the United States.
 However, for most of American history, divorce had to have a cause – it had to be someone’s fault.
 Typically, courts required proof of physical abuse and/or adultery to terminate a marriage.
 Not only that, the victim of the abuse or adultery cannot have done anything to contribute to the problem.
 Because of these restrictions, the law left many women stuck in marriages that made them miserable!